rapideditor/imagery-index/README.md

 🛰 An index of aerial and satellite imagery useful for mapping.

-Play with the source files here: https://ideditor.github.io/imagery-index/
+Play with the data here: https://ideditor.github.io/imagery-index/

 ### About the index